oshriagronov/Brick-Breaker-Game/README.md

 * Io library

 ## Features
-- A lot of the parameters are customizable, for instance: ball speed, lifepoints, Screen resolution are all customizable.
+- A lot of the parameters are customizable, for instance: ball speed, life points, Screen resolution are all customizable.

 ## Screenshots
 > Start menu.